SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 If you use [POSTMAN][2] or a similar tool, you will get back some JSON that contains the same information instead of an HTML page.

-This gets us some meta-data about the API without logging in, and an indication that the API is up and running correctly.
+This gets us some metadata about the API without logging in, and an indication that the API is up and running correctly.

 ## Authentication

-SuperOffice NetServer only supports **the following first two** authentication mechanisms.
+SuperOffice NetServer supports only **the following first two** authentication mechanisms.

 1. BASIC
 2. SOTicket
 3. Bearer (OAuth - for Online only)
 4. X-XSRF-TOKEN (web client - cookie and hidden field)

-### Authorization Header
+### Authorization header

-If the web server receives an *anonymous* request for a SuperOffice resource it will force the use of **Basic** authentication by rejecting the request with a 401 (Access Denied) status code and set the WWW-Authenticate response header as shown below:
+If the web server receives an *anonymous* request for a SuperOffice resource it will force the use of **Basic** authentication by rejecting the request with a **401 (Access Denied)** status code and setting the **WWW-Authenticate** response header:

 ```http
 HTTP/1.1 401 Unauthorized